adalkiran/distributed-inference/README.md

 $ docker-compose logs -f
 ```

-* After waiting for enough time, you will see the results of containers.
+* After waiting for enough time, open a web browser and visit http://localhost:9000 (Tested on Chrome)

 ### <a name="dev-mode"></a>**Development Mode: VS Code Remote - Containers**